 “Well I am sure you know the term ‘silver fox’ - it’s supposed to in reference to a good-looking, older man, but I’ve always thought it was slightly creepy in a way because it could also refer to a predatory, older man, slightly lecherous.
-So I thought I would adjust this title slightly and call it ‘grey fox,’ so quite simply that’s how the name came about.”3.
-How long did it take for your blog to start gaining traction?
+So I thought I would adjust this title slightly and call it ‘grey fox,’ so quite simply that’s how the name came about.”

 “Well after I had been blogging for about 5 or 6 months I was picked up by Polly Vernon who writes for the Times and he did a five-page spread in the magazine on a Saturday which was entitled ‘Are you a Grey Fox?’ and featured the blog and touched quite a lot of themes which I had been exploring on my blog.
 So that gave the blog a huge lift.
 Once that starts to happen you can’t help but want a bit more, and a bit more and you are propelled forward.
 It was around that time that I noticed the blog attracting significant attention and that encouraged me to keep it going.”4.
 How many visitors per month would you say you have?